One Rep Max (1RM) Calculator

 - Enter the number of reps you completed (between 2 and 30).
 If you lifted for only 1 rep, the weight itself is your 1RM.

-- Click "Calculate 1RM" to see your estimated one-rep max from five different formulas.
+- Click "Calculate 1RM" to see your estimated one-rep max from multiple different formulas.

 - Review the formula breakdown and the percentage-based training weight table to plan your workouts.

-For the most accurate estimate, use a weight that allows you to complete between 2 and 10 reps.
+For the most accurate 1RM prediction, use a weight that allows you to complete between 2 and 10 reps with good form.
 Estimates become less reliable beyond 10 reps.

 1RM Formulas Explained

-This calculator uses five well-established formulas from exercise science research.
+This calculator uses multiple well-established formulas from exercise science research.
 Each formula takes your weight and reps as input and produces a slightly different estimate.
-The calculator averages all five to give you a reliable overall prediction.
+The calculator averages all results to give you a reliable overall 1RM prediction.

 Epley Formula (Most Popular)